SpindlySpider/UoP-AI-CW/Documentation.md

 ## 3. Symmetry Reduction (12 Chromosomes Instead of 24)

-The spider’s body exhibits bilateral symmetry, meaning opposite legs often move in mirrored patterns.
+The spider’s body exhibits bilateral symmetry which means opposite legs often move in mirrored patterns.
 Rather than defining 24 independent joint controllers, only 12 unique chromosomes are generated, each shared between mirrored leg pairs.

 ### Reasoning
-Reducing the dimensionality from 24 to 12 parameters cuts computation time and search complexity by half while preserving realistic motion patterns.
+Reducing the dimensionality from 24 to 12 parameters decreases computation time and search complexity by half while preserving realistic movement patterns.

 ### Trade-offs
 Simplifies the genetic search space and speeds convergence.